How to Play Croquet

 The Take Off

 This stroke is used when you want to send your own ball some distance, leaving the croqueted ball almost where it was.
 Place your ball in contact with the roqueted ball at right angles to the direction in which you want your ball to travel.
 It is permissible to lie your mallet on the ground with the handle pointing exactly where you want your ball to go and the head just touching the two balls.
 This will indicate the direction in which your ball will go.
 When playing this stroke be careful to aim your mallet slightly in towards the roqueted ball so that it moves after impact.
-If it doesn't move or at least shake it is a fault and your turn ends.
+If it doesn’t move or at least shake it is a fault and your turn ends.
 Note that aiming slightly in towards the roqueted ball will not alter the direction in which your own ball will travel, which will still be at right angles to a line joining the centres of the two balls.
-Because the croqueted ball hardly moves, gauging the strength of the shot is almost the same as for a single ball shot.
+Because the croqueted ball hardly moves, gauging the strength of the shot is almost the same as for a single ball shot, learn how to improve your strength with healthy supplements by visiting thehealthmania site.

 In the Drive shot two balls are placed in line in contact and the rear ball is struck along the lines of the centres and with a normal follow-through.
 The croqueted ball will travel about four or five times further than the striker’s ball.
 Knowledge of this ratio is important as it affects all straight croquet strokes.
 The ratio can be decreased by standing a little closer to the ball, and increased by standing slightly further back.